Jaspreetsm21/Autotrader_CarPrices_ML/README.md

 ![](map.PNG)

-I scraped over 8000 Car listing from autotrade.com.
+I scraped over 8000 Car listing from autotrader.co.uk.
 With each listing, we got the following:

 - Title
 - Price